codecentric/life.bootstrap/README.md

 You can use fancy HTML, or output basic ASCII text - anything goes.

 ### Testing
-I've included dependencies for Mocha, Istanbul and Sinon.
+I've included dependencies for Supertest, Mocha, Istanbul and Sinon.

 ### Running with Docker
 I have included a simple Node 6 Dockerfile that will mount the node app into its app directory.